ariesti/ariesti.github.io/_posts/2019-03-29-my-first-hacktoberfest.md

 ##### Consider creating your own open source projects

 If existing projects are no longer sufficient, you’d want to consider creating your own.
-With the right dev swag you might be able to attract interesting talents that could lead to something great.
+With the right dev swags (and marketing mix) you might be able to attract rising talents that could lead to somewhere amazing.

 ## It's Not All About the S-S-S-SWAAAG!